code-monet/steam-vr-wheel/README.md

 Troubleshooting records for the issues I personally experienced.

-#### Overlay images do not show up

-- The directory that contains the scripts must not have CJK characters or alike in its path.
-(Maybe due to encoding process while converting paths to c string)

 #### Buttons do not register in vJoy monitor app

 - It does NOT work on vJoy 2.2.1.1, possibly due to the old version of sdk included in the project.
-- Tested working on vJoy 2.1.9.1 (vJoySetup.exe SHA256: `f103ced4e7ff7ccb49c8415a542c56768ed4da4fea252b8f4ffdac343074654a`)
+- Tested working on vJoy 2.1.9.1 ([vJoySetup.exe](https://github.com/jshafer817/vJoy/releases/tag/v2.1.9.1) SHA256: `f103ced4e7ff7ccb49c8415a542c56768ed4da4fea252b8f4ffdac343074654a`)

 #### Wheel doesn't move in AMS 2

 - Controller Damping has to be set to 0, in the section where there are Steering Sensitivity, etc. (not FFB section)

+#### Overlay images do not show up

+- ~~The directory that contains the scripts must not have CJK characters or alike in its path.
+(Maybe due to encoding process while converting paths to c string)~~
+- Non-ASCII characters are now okay to be in the path

 ### Euro Truck Simulator 2